-- 1) All students must complete their program within the Maximum Time Frame (MTF), which is 1.5 times the expected time for program completion. - 2) Maximum credit hours reflect the maximum allowable quarterly credits before a student is required to graduate or is disqualified from a program. - 3) Undergraduate students must maintain a minimum cumulative grade point average (GPA) of 2.0 to meet graduation requirements.
+- 1) All students must complete their program within the Maximum Time Frame (MTF), which is 1.5 times the expected time for program completion. - 2) Maximum credit hours reflect the maximum allowable quarterly credits before a student is required to graduate or is disqualified from a program.

+- 3) Undergraduate students must maintain a minimum cumulative grade point average (GPA) of 2.0 to meet graduation requirements.
 Graduate students must maintain a minimum cumulative grade point average (GPA) of 3.0 to meet graduation requirements.
 (See Grading section under Scholastic Rules, Regulations and Academic Policies for information on how to calculate GPA.) - 4) Transfer credit does not affect the Maximum Time Frame. - 5) Transfer credit does affect maximum attempted credits.

 Program Credits Required for Maximum Time Maximum

 Graduation Frame Attempted Credits

-Bachelor's Degree 180 6 Years 270 Credit Hours

 MBA 65 3 Years 97 Credit Hours

 MSIT 56 3 Years 84 Credit Hours

 GCert - IT 26 5 Quarters 39 Credit Hours